marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 ```

-Setup the paths to your htpasswd and ssl certificates we setup above:
+Setup the paths to your ssl certificates you've configured above:
 ```
 proxy:
   .
   .
   volumes:
-    - /opt/PrometheusDocker/htpasswd:/etc/nginx/htpasswd
     - /opt/PrometheusDocker/ssl:/etc/nginx/certs
 ```

-Then we'll setup the scrape config for prometheus, so we'll get some metrics from our TYPO3 installation, by editing
+Then you'll setup the scrape config for prometheus, so you'll get some metrics from our TYPO3 installation, by editing
 `/opt/PrometheusDocker/prometheus/prometheus.yml`:

 ```